godotengine/godot-docs/classes/class_os.rst

 Description
 -----------

-Operating System functions.
-OS wraps the most common functionality to communicate with the host operating system, such as the clipboard, video driver, delays, environment variables, execution of binaries, command line, etc.
+Operating System functions. ``OS`` wraps the most common functionality to communicate with the host operating system, such as the clipboard, video driver, delays, environment variables, execution of binaries, command line, etc.

+\ **Note:** In Godot 4, ``OS`` functions related to window management were moved to the :ref:`DisplayServer<class_DisplayServer>` singleton.

 Tutorials
 ---------